 Moreover, the “Western Diet” isn’t doing our planet any favors either.
 Our reliance on red meat and dairy mean that we’re raising more and more cows for slaughter which consume so many edible crops and so much water that we’re squandering resources that could feed millions to feed hundreds.
 Just under 45% of all available land in the continental US is used for food production.
 Moreover, the methane produced by cows is a huge contributor to global warming.
 As the population continues to grow, our reliance on meat and dairy will inevitably become untenable.

 In light of this, you could be forgiven for thinking that a plant based diet is the only way to redress the balance.
 But while vegetables and fruits are extremely important, they are not the only way key to a healthy lifestyle.
-If you can’t live without fresh fish, buy scallops twice a week and simply cannot live without cheese, you may do very well on a Mediterranean Diet.
+If you love fresh fish, shellfish and sharp, tangy cheeses, you may do very well on a Mediterranean diet.
 This still emphasises fresh produce but doesn’t rule out animal products or seafood altogether (although it does limit them).

 Who says eating healthily has to be boring and tasteless?
 Have you adopted a Mediterranean diet?
 How has it benefited you?
 Do you have a favorite recipe you'd like to share?
 Let me know in the comments below!